-Join Rae Hoyt for an in-depth discussion in this video Fading an LED with PWM with code, part of Arduino: Pulse Width Modulation.
+Join Rae Hoyt for an in-depth discussion in this video Fading an LED with PWM with code, part of Learning Arduino: Pulse Width Modulation.

 - [Voiceover] In this next example, I'm going to use the Arduino to slowly fade an LED in and out.
 In the Arduino I-D-E, I will select file, examples, basics, fade.
 With the use of the analog-right function, I can adjust the brightness of an LED.
 By keeping track of the brightness and slowly adjusting that value, I can make an LED fade in and out.
 In this program, three variables are declared.
 LED, brightness, and fade amount.
 In the set-up function, pin mode sets pin 9 as output, which, as I mentioned earlier, is unnecessary, as analog-right can handle that declaration.

 In the loop, the brightness value is sent to the LED with the analog-right command.
 The brightness value is then adjusted by fade amount.
 In this case, five.
 The program checks to see if the value of brightness is zero or 255.
 If so, the Arduino sets fade value to the additive inverse of fade value.
 The additive inverse of a number is the number, that when added to the number, yields zero.